 The area receives 400 cm of snow a year and enjoys a long season lasting from late November through until early April.
 It’s located just seven kilometres from the downhill area so you can expect the same wonderful Laurentian forest scenery – and plenty of ups and downs.
 Keep your eyes open for moose too.
 Tracks are everywhere.

-Gatineau Park is a prime area for skiing
+Gatineau Park is a prime area for cross-country skiing

 Gatineau Park, just outside of Ottawa, presents an outstanding array of Nordic trails – 185 km in total of which 100 km are groomed.
 There are 10 warming huts, some of which are absolutely beautiful, and a destination in themselves.